SuiMachine/Basic-Twitch-Sound-Player/README.md

 ﻿Basic Twitch Sound Player
 =====================
-Basic Sound player for Twitch written in C#.
+Basic Sound player for Twitch written in C#, which also allows for setting up channel rewards for VoiceMod (since its native Twitch plugin normally only supports for rewards via Bits)

 Credits
 -------